Online Partitioned Local Depth for semi-supervised applications: Abstract

 \section{Abstract}

 We introduce an extension of the partitioned local depth (PaLD) algorithm that is adapted to online applications such as semi-supervised prediction.
+PaLD is best known for unsupervised, \emph{parameter-free} clustering, but its robustness is based on triples of data points, making exact analysis computationally expensive.
+Research is ongoing to improve the scalability of the underlying discrete algorithm and expand the breath of PaLD's applications.

-The new algorithm we present, online PaLD, is well-suited to situations where it is a possible to pre-compute a cohesion network from a reference dataset.
+The new algorithm we present, online PaLD, is well-suited to situations where it is possible to pre-compute a cohesion network from a reference dataset.
 After $O(n^3)$ steps to construct a queryable data structure, online PaLD can extend the cohesion network to a new data point in $O(n^2)$ time.
 Our approach complements previous speed up approaches based on approximation and parallelism.
-For illustrations, we present applications to online anomaly detection and semi-supervised classification for health-care datasets.
+In practical terms, online PaLD makes larger datasets accessible to exact analysis with a relatively simple implementation.
+We present applications to online anomaly detection and semi-supervised classification for health-care datasets as initial illustrations of online PaLD's potential to expand applications of the PaLD framework.

 \begin{MSCcodes} 68W40, 68Q25, 62H30 \end{MSCcodes}